forcedotcom/sfdx-core/messages/auth.md

 # targetOrgNotSet.actions

-- Run the "sfdx auth" commands with --setdefaultusername to connect to an org and set it as your default org.
+- Run the "sf login org" commands with --set-default to connect to an org and set it as your default org.
 - Run "force:org:create" with --setdefaultusername to create a scratch org and set it as your default org.
-- Run "sfdx config:set defaultusername=<username>" to set your default username.
+- Run "sf config set target-org=<username>" to set your default org.

 # portInUse